-II.
+III.
 JURISDICTION AND VENUE

-- 16. The Court has subject matter jurisdiction over this action under the Class Action Fairness Act, 28 U.S.C. § 1332(d)(2).
+16. The Court has subject matter jurisdiction over this action under the Class Action Fairness Act, 28 U.S.C. § 1332(d)(2).
 The amount in controversy exceeds \$5 million, exclusive of interest and costs.
-Upon information and belief, the number of class members is over 100, many of whom have different citizenship from Mac Pizza.
-Thus, minimal diversity exists under 28 U.S.C. § 1332(d)(2)(A). - 17.
-This Court has jurisdiction over Mac Pizza because Mac Pizza is incorporated, and its principal place of business is in Brazos County, Texas which is in the Houston Division of the Southern District of Texas. - 18.
-Venue is proper in this Court pursuant to 28 U.S.C. § 1391(a)(1) because Mac Pizza resides in the Houston Division of the Southern District of Texas.
+Upon information and belief, the number of class members is over 100, many of whom have different citizenship from Nissan.
+Thus, minimal diversity exists under 28 U.S.C. § 1332(d)(2)(A).

-III.
+17. This Court has jurisdiction over Nissan because Nissan is headquartered and conducts business in this District.

+18. Venue is proper in this Court pursuant to 28 U.S.C. § 1391(a)(1) because Nissan resides in this District and is being served in this District.

+IV.
 FACTUAL ALLEGATIONS

-A. Mac Pizza's Business and Collection of Plaintiffs' and Class Members' Private Information employment with Mac Pizza, Plaintiffs and Class Members were required to provide their Private Information to Defendant.
+A. Nissan's Business and Collection of Plaintiffs' and Class Members' Private Information